Peter-Mihalik/brain/operator_overloading.md

 # operator_overloading
 - it allows to redefine behaviour of operators when working with custom type
 - form of [[polymorphism]]
+- when overloading an operator, you are difining special function that is called by the compiler when overloaded operator is used
 -

 ---